broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

 # 0.0.5
-2024-01-24 (Date of Last Commit)
+2024-01-30 (Date of Last Commit)

 * Added task GetNumSplits before FastqProcess ATAC task to determine the number of splits based on the bwa-mem2 machine specs
-* Added error message the BWAPairedEndAlignment ATAC task to ensure that the number of splits equals to number of ranks
+* Added an error message to the BWAPairedEndAlignment ATAC task to ensure that the number of splits equals the number of ranks
+* Added an error message to the BWAPairedEndAlignment ATAC task to ensure that the number of R1s equals to the number of R3s

 # 0.0.4
 2024-01-18 (Date of Last Commit)